overminder/kitchen-sink/writings/jit-reading/v8-node.md

   + use.addInput(def) will also call def.addUse(use), but not vice versa.
 Also for {remove,update}Input.
   + Externally, node's input and outputs are always consistent with its operator.
 But internally during modifications there can be inconsistencies.
   + To ensure consistency, verify nodes often.

+### Typing

+Nodes have a bitvec that describes their types:
+- Int ranges (e.g. for bounds check elimination)
+- OO types (struct, union of structs)
+- Graal also has this as in Stamps.
+But stamps are likely more type-safe, since the nodes and the stamps are all typed.

+types.h defines a long list of types, and their bitvec representations.